ChalmersGU-data-structure-courses/dsabook/src/markdown/08-binary-trees/06-general-trees.md

 Before discussing general tree implementations, we should first make precise what operations such implementations must support.
-Any implementation must be able to initialize a tree.
+Any implementation must be able to initialise a tree.
 Given a tree, we need access to the root of that tree.
 There must be some way to access the children of a node.
 In the case of binary tree nodes, this was done by providing instance variables for the